medikoo/deferred/README.md

 <a name="concept-promise-chaining" />
 #### Chaining

-Promise function (formally `promise.then`)  takes callback(s) and returns another promise which is promise of a value that would be returned by observer you've just attached.
+Promise function (formally `promise.then`)  takes callback(s) and returns another promise which is promise of a value that would be returned by attached callbacks.
 This way promises can be chained:

 	delayedAdd(2, 3)
 	(function (result) {